 - Suspension: With the suspension, you are in for a much more comfortable ride.
 However, you are adding weight to your bike, and there is more you have to maintain on it.

 More and more, fat bikes are coming with suspension forks or at least offering the ability to have one added.

 If you are not sure which type of bike is right for you, look for a rigid bike that is “suspension ready.”
 That way, your options are open.

 Bikes will either have an external or internal gearing.
 External gearing is much more common on all bikes, not just fat tire ones.

 Internal drivetrains can protect your drive bits, but they are also a lot more complicated to maintain and fix.
 External gearing will likely serve your purposes just fine.

 With a fat bike, you are generally traveling at slower speeds and are less likely to have as much momentum to get you up those big hills.
-In these cases, that extra five pounds or so can really come back to haunt you.
+In these cases, that extra five pounds or so can come back to haunt you.

+As they have become more mainstream, manufacturers are trying to incorporate some more lightweight features.
 If you are concerned about the weight of your bike (and you probably should be, at least a little,) look for features that add as little weight as possible.